III. Faculty Employment Policies

 A new faculty member is required to participate in new faculty orientation.
 During the contract period, a faculty member is required to attend faculty meetings and to meet with his or her academic unit head, supervisor and other supervisory officials at their request.
 Each faculty member is expected to have access to academic regalia and to participate in academic processions at convocations, including commencements.

-It is a faculty member's responsibility to meet his or her responsibilities, including classes, as scheduled.
+It is a faculty member's responsibility to fulfill his or her assigned responsibilities, including classes, as scheduled.
 If a faculty member will be absent from a class or scheduled activity for any reason, the faculty member is responsible for seeing that the class receives appropriate instruction, and for consulting with the AUH as early as possible concerning the absence and the arrangements for the class.
 See Manual of Policies and Procedures, Policy 1338, Faculty Leave.

 III.A.21.
 Disability Accommodations

 The university will consider requests for reasonable accommodations to enable faculty members who are qualified individuals with documented disabilities to perform their jobs.
 See Manual of Policies and Procedures, Policy 1331, Disabilities & Reasonable Accommodations.